archmetalDBM/GlobaLID-App/doc/imprint.md

 © The GlobaLID Core Team 2020 (unless indicated otherwise)

-The copyright material published on this website is subject to the Germany Copyright law, and is owned by the GlobaLID Core Team or, where indicated, by a party other than the GlobaLID Core Team.
+The copyright material published on this website is subject to the German Copyright law, and is owned by the GlobaLID Core Team or, where indicated, by a party other than the GlobaLID Core Team.

 The GlobaLID Core Team supports and encourages use of its material for